Planning begins early!

 -

-Help procure excellent letters of recommendation, both academic and non-academic
+Help procure excellent academic and non-academic letters of recommendation.

 -

-Develop a spreadsheet with important college information such as admissions deadlines, financial deadlines, interview policies, recommendations required, arts supplement requirements, choices of majors, and much more; tailored to the individual student
+Develop a spreadsheet with important college information/data such as admissions deadlines, financial deadlines, interview policies, recommendations required, arts supplement requirements, choices of majors, and much more, tailored to the individual student.

 -